emgoeddel/svs-ros-utils/README.md

-# SVS-ROS Connector
+# SVS Util

-A ROS node that's also an SML Client.
-Allows the ROS ecosystem to communicate with Soar through SVS.
+A ROS package with launch scripts, world files, and object files to support the ROS version of SVS.

 ## Setup Instructions